Ramadhan Saifullah: Early life

 From a young age, Ramadhan played in the evening with his peers.
 Then, his parents sent him to the J-Kids football academy when he was around 11–12 years old to further develop his footballing potential.
 Around 2015 to 2016, Ramadhan's talent began to develop while studying at SMK Bandar Uda Utama.

 Club career

 Youth

 He was named in Mencari Ramli 5 program's Most Valuable Player.
 He had previously played in a friendly in Manchester.

+Johor Darul Ta'zim

 2020 season

 Being a Johor Darul Ta'zim Academy graduate, he made his debut against Pahang in 2020 Malaysia Super League and also scored his first goal.
 He finished his season with 4 goals to his name.

 2021 season

-Ramadhan scored his first goal in AFC Champions League against Nagoya Grampus.
-However, he did not manage to score in any league matches during 2021 Malaysia Super League due to his injuries.
+Ramadhan scored his first goal in a AFC Champions League match against Nagoya Grampus.
+However, he did not manage to score in any league matches during the 2021 Malaysia Super League campaign due to his injuries.
 He was flown to Barcelona to receive his treatment and rehabilitation.

+Kuching City

+2024–25 season

+In his first season on loan at Kuching City, Ramadhan rediscovered his form and became one of the stand-out players for the team, thanks to his superb close control, dribbling, and passing ability.
+He was nominated in the Best Striker category for the National Football Awards.

+2025–26 season

+After the permanent transfer from Johor Darul Ta'zim FC to Kuching City, Ramadhan continued his fine form, earning him his debut international cap with the Malaysian national team against Laos.
+Appearing 35 times in all competitions, with nine goals and 12 assists, Ramadhan helped Kuching City finish at its best-ever position of 2nd place in the 2025–26 Malaysia Super League, qualifying for the AFC Champions League Two for the first time in club history.
+Kuching City also reached its first-ever final in the Piala Malaysia, however they ultimately lost to Johor Darul Ta'zim FC after a missed penalty in the 61st minute.